alsyundawy/XiaomiADBFastbootTools-Win32/README.md

 **Questions and Answers:**

+**Q:** The tool doesn't run on my Windows PC, is there anything I should have installed?

+**A:** Yes, if you are running an older version of Windows that doesn't come with .NET Framework 4.6 or later pre-installed, you have to install it yourself.
+[Download](https://www.microsoft.com/net/download/dotnet-framework-runtime)

 **Q:** Do I need an unlocked bootloader or root access to use the tool?

 **A:** The Image Flasher and the Wiper require an unlocked bootloader but everything else works without rooting or unlocking.